 We have the courage and strength to be witnesses of God’s goodness because of this close relationship with God.
 For this reason, we will not be afraid to share our faith with the rest of the world, and, like David, we will be able to declare confidently, “I will say of the Lord, He is my refuge and my fortress.”

 When God is our refuge and fortress, we live with a consciousness of His presence, love, and protection.
 Those who have wholeheartedly devoted themselves to God are the ones who can effectively serve as His witnesses, leading souls into His kingdom.
 Their efforts and testimonies naturally come from loving hearts.
 These individuals maintain a steadfast and unbreakable connection with God, drawing their daily strength from Him.

 The Bible is replete with accounts of God’s people facing adversity and seeking His help.
 This is illustrated by the stories of Job, the children of Israel during the exodus, Esther’s story, Daniel in the lion’s den, and many others.
 These people cried out to God in their most difficult times, and He always stood by their side, offering His help and guidance.

 There will be days when fear grips us due to the threats of war, terrorism, wildfires, and natural disasters, but amid life’s turmoil, we can seek refuge in God.

 When adversity strikes us like a flood, we can be confident that God will shield us from both physical and spiritual harm.
 God is our unassailable refuge.
 God has protected us in the past, He is protecting us now, and He will continue to protect us in the future.

-Like a fortified city, God’s presence surrounds us to protect us from harm.
+God’s presence surrounds us like a fortified city to protect us from harm.
 To dwell in God’s presence is to be in the safest place in the universe.

 Rachel G. Hackenberg beautifully captures the essence of trusting in God in a poem inspired by Psalm 91.
 She writes: